fjdu/obsidian-feed/README.md

   - Click on `Embed` to embed the page pointed to by the item URL as an `iframe` element.
   - Click on `Fetch` to fetch the URL and display it.
 This is for pages that cannot be embedded.
 Better than nothing.
 - The items are paginated with 20 items per page, which can be changed in the settings.
-- The feeds data are saved as fragmented `.json` files.
+- The feeds data are saved as gzipped fragmented `.json` files.
 They are intentionally fragmented so that when new items come, old files do not need to be updated (hence do not need to be synced).

 ## Acknowledgment
 - This plugin makes use of the [rssParser](https://github.com/joethei/obsidian-rss/blob/master/src/parser/rssParser.ts) source code from the [RSS Reader](https://github.com/joethei/obsidian-rss) plugin written by [Johannes Theiner](https://github.com/joethei), with a few modifications.